petertorelli/adventofcode/day24/README.md

 This works!
 But now how do I reconstruct the line at the two thetas when the area goes to zero? and how do I quantize these coordinates to integers?

+Oh crap, I forgot about commuitivity of matrices, I need a quaternion.

 To be continued...